-The "Enagás Group Code of Ethics, approved by the Board of Directors at its meeting of 15 December 2014, is designed to formalise "[...] the ethics and compliance model of the company, providing a description of the conduct expected of its employees, managers and directors ("persons") irrespective of their responsibilities and their geographic or functional location [...]".
+The "Enagás Group Code of Ethics", approved by the Board of Directors at its meeting of December 15, 2014, is designed to formalise "[...] the ethics and compliance model of the company, providing a description of the conduct expected of its employees, managers and directors (hereinafter "persons") irrespective of their responsibilities and their geographic or functional location [...]".

 Moreover, the company "[...] undertakes to inform and train appropriately both the persons at Enagás and third parties so that they are aware of and comply with this Code of Ethics, as well as the regulations, commitments and procedures that implement it.
 All these receive this Code and expressly confirm their commitment to knowing, complying with and enforcing it [...]".
-The Code is available on the external website and the Intranet.